DaveTanKY/IDAssignment2/README.md

     2. menu links should disappear and is replaced by a button
     3. Clicking the button will show an overlay containing the menu links

+6. Books and movies responsiveness
+    1. Go to home page
+    2. reduce browser sie
+    3. after reducing the browser size to bellow 1000px, the movies will now be displayed in columns with its description on the right

-6. More information Responsiveness
+7. More information Responsiveness
     1. Go to character page
     2. click on more information button
     3. reduce browser size
     4. character information card will shrink relative to how small the browser size is
     5. Character information is displayed below image instead of beside when there is not enough space.

-7. Browsers tested on
+8. Browsers tested on
     1. Google Chrome
     2. Microsoft Edge
     3. Opera
     4. Internet Explorer

-8. Bugs discovered
+9. Bugs discovered
     1. Some functions on internet explorer was not able to work.
     The image slider and the characters from the javascript did not load.